Vanclief/twitter-sentiment-analysis/README.md

 * Graph the price of bitcoin between the timespan of the collected tweets against the mean of the sentiment of the tweets

 You can run any of the scripts by itself as long as you give the desired timespan.

-## Analysis:

-The hypothesis seemed to fail as there is no correlation found yet.
-However, more analysis has to be made in order to obtain the right configuration parameters and more sampling has to be done.

-## Variables to consider:

-* Try another analysis without lowercasing tweets, and allowing ASCII.
-VADER supports the analysis of words in uppercase and emoticons.

-* The current implementation uses the non-stemmed data, there seemed to be quite a difference between the two.